 - Policy guidance provided by The Cardinal Newman Society

 - In harmony with Catholic Social Teaching, Canongate endeavors to keep tuition affordable at $6,800.
 Furthermore, Canongate offers tuition assistance to those families in true need so that no child is denied a Catholic education for financial reasons.
+To apply for financial assistance, visit FACTS and create an account.

 - Canongate’s patron saint is St. Margaret of Scotland, patron of families and learning.